russelrk/Customer_Segmentation/README.md

 ## Data

 The data used for this project can be found in the `data/` directory.
-Describe the dataset briefly, including its source and any preprocessing steps applied.
+Data is donwloaded from kaggle for the purpose customer segmentation.

 ## Analysis